ArifurDev/toastr-integration-livewire/README.md

 # Tostar

-This repository demonstrates the integration of Toastr with Livewire in a Laravel application.
-Follow these steps to set up and use Toastr notifications triggered by Livewire events.
+This setup ensures that your Laravel application can easily trigger Toastr notifications through Livewire events.
+Whether using Livewire v2 or v3, this guide covers the necessary steps to get Toastr notifications up and running in no time.

 ## Setup